jay-j/golden-sun-manip/notes.md

 - each character, any possible action (except items), include defense (want waiting to heal on lesser monsters to be a good strategy)
 - how to train on action space since the options will change as a result of the state (class)
 - the psyenergy list only shows what you HAVE NOW, not what you could have if you changed your class with the djinn you have. so this makes a good list of the currently available options. seems to be ordered as it is ordered in the battle menu (danger - some are not battle psyenergies).
+- the actions all have targets as well.

 ## Enemy Stuff
 Ascii characters.
 Width is 332 bytes!
 First entry is the one on the left.